 Fasting is Feasting on God

-When I am fasting, the Lord reminds me that my body’s hunger is what my spirit feels when I am not feeding on spiritual food.
+Whenever I fast, the Lord reminds me that the hunger my body is experiencing is what my spirit feels when I am not feeding on spiritual food.
 It is like the Holy Spirit is saying: Finally, you can feel in your body what your real inward man is feeling when he’s deprived of nourishment.
-What sandwiches and roast beef are to my body, the Scriptures are to my spirit.
-What coffee or tea is to my body, sweet communion with the Holy Spirit is to my spirit.

 Humanity’s First Temptation

-Humanity’s first temptation in the garden was with food.
-Jesus’s first temptation in the wilderness was with food.
-Israel’s first temptation in the desert was with water and food.
-It is interesting that God took Israel through fasting right after their deliverance from Egypt.
-Scripture says,
+When we look at Genesis, we see that humanity’s first temptation in the garden was with food.
+We also see Israel’s first temptation in the desert was with water and food.
+Interestingly, God took Israel through fasting right after their deliverance from Egypt (Deut.8:3).

 God let Israel hunger so He could feed them with His Word.
-Fasting reminded them that there is more to being a human being than just feeding their bodies.
-There is a spiritual part in us that gets hungry and needs food as well.
-That food is the Word of God, and that is why the Word of God is called bread.
+There is a spiritual part of us that gets hungry and needs food as well.
+That food is the Word of God.

 Unfortunately, Israel did not learn this truth in the wilderness.
-They complained instead of feeding their spirit.
 They questioned God’s faithfulness instead of feasting on His promises.
 They failed to feed the most important part of who they were: the spiritual part.
 Therefore, fasting for them was simply a negative and miserable starvation experience.
 Both their bodies and spirits fasted.
 When the body was fasting, the spirit should have been feasting.

-This is not to say that the only time we are to feed our spirit is when we don’t feed our body.
-But fasting seasons are important because they reset our understanding of who we really are.
-We are not a body who has a spirit; we are spirits who have a soul and live in a body.
+Fasting seasons are important because they reset our understanding of who we really are.
+We are not a body that has a spirit; we are spirits that have a soul and live in a body.
 If we neglect this truth, we face the danger of being ruled by our senses, feelings, and emotions instead of being led by our inner spirit—dominated by biology instead of theology.

 Because we are spirits, we live by every word that proceeds from the mouth of God.
 So, when your body is fasting, the real you is not fasting.
-The real you is feasting, because the real you is your spirit.
-Give your spirit a feast by consuming God’s Word.
+The real you is feasting because the real you is your spirit.

 That temptation had very little to do with food; it had to do with Eve respecting God’s Word.